lucas-mcalli/Trajectory/README.md

 # Trajectory

 A Chrome extension for visual trip planning.
-Build and manage travel itineraries through a chronological timeline, adding flights, stays, and day trips.
+Build and manage travel itineraries manually or with AI Autofill, building a chronological timeline with flights, stays, and day trips.
 Trajectory automatically arranges them with proportional gaps so you can see the full shape of your journey at a glance.

 ![Trajectory](assets/icon.png)